Ysahmuel/Ysahmuel/README.md

 ## Hi there 👋

+I am an IT student who pursues the field of programming and development of technology.
 <!--
 **Ysahmuel/Ysahmuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.